kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

 #>  9 Duster 360            8   245
 #> 10 Merc 230              4    95
 {{< /code >}}

+This is a handy use of `walk()`, by the way, which works just the same as `map()` except it's for when you are interested in producing side-effects like a bunch of graphs or output files or, as here, new objects, rather than further manipulating a table or tables of data.

 Next, get these five data frames and put them in a list, which is where the question starts from.